ariamdev/IT-ACADEMY-SPRINT-1/SPRINT1/Tasca S1 05 Java Utils/README.md

 Handling of files, paths and console commands.

-Exercises must be executed from the command line and not just from the editor.
+>Exercises must be executed from the command line and not just from the editor.
 Creates a file called "readme.txt" to explain the commands to be executed for each exercise.
-These commands must allow you to compile Java source files (.java) into Java bytecode files (.class) on the one hand, and execute them on the other.
+>These commands must allow you to compile Java source files (.java) into Java bytecode files (.class) on the one hand, and execute them on the other.

->**How are the activities organized?**
->
->Each theme contains 3 levels of difficulty.
-The higher the level, the greater the difficulty.
-Likewise, the same level may contain more than one exercise.

 :star2:Level 1
 -